Factbox: Tracking Brexit - how referendum shock is affecting UK economy

 FINANCIAL FIRMS

-Major investment banks including Goldman Sachs and JPMorgan said they would work to help London remain a top centre for international finance, and a big source of tax revenue for the government.
+Major investment banks including Goldman Sachs (GS.N) and JPMorgan (JPM.N) said they would work to help London remain a top center for international finance, and a big source of tax revenue for the government.

 Banks and other financial firms employ more than 2 million people across Britain.